- What is Oil Based Makeup Foundation?

 Comparatively, an oil based foundation will be thicker and may come in a cream form.
 Foundations promising to provide extra moisture or hydration will usually have oil as a base.
 Because an oil based foundation can quickly become greasy, you will want to apply gradually and build up coverage in steps.

-Can You Use a Silicone Primer with an Oil Based Foundation?
+Can You Use an Oil Based Foundation with a Silicone Primer?

 To get the best results when using an oil based foundation, you will want to select a primer that also has an oil base.
 If you find that this provides too much moisture and you’re feeling greasy, a water based primer is recommended.